• Bread Machine

 Since all purpose flour has less gluten than bread flour, all purpose flour breads often do not rise as well as bread flour breads.
 The extra gluten in bread flour helps to “trap” the carbon dioxide produced by the yeast and this results in a better rise.
 Therefore, to offset this “rising” issue, I added an egg to the bread machine white bread recipe (because eggs have a modest positive leavening effect).

 Since this white bread contains eggs, I decided to turn this all purpose flour bread recipe into a slightly sweet country white bread recipe.
-Country white breads are usually made with milk, butter and eggs… things that you might find on a farm (i.e. in the “country”side).
+Country white breads are usually made with milk, butter and eggs… things that you might find on a farm (e.g. in the “country”side).
 These ingredients help you to produce a more old fashioned but delicious “homemade” type of white bread.

-• 1 Cup – Whole Milk (lukewarm) – 230 milliliters
+• 1 Cup – Milk (warm) – 237 milliliters

-• 1 Large Egg (lightly beaten)
+• 1 Large Egg (lightly beaten) – 57 grams – Not an extra large or jumbo egg

 • 3 Cups – All Purpose Flour – 360 grams